FOLKMENCO

 Marina Tamayo is a classically trained musician and Audio Engineer.
 With these two skills combined, Tamayo branches out into recording and composition.
 Often acting as musical director, Tamayo produces Flamenco music shows for all events and has recorded several CDs.

-Tamayo wrote her first film soundtrack in 1988 titled ‘RONDO’ featuring Diane Dixon on vocals and mastered it in SAE studios, Adelaide.
-Her first CD was published and mastered in 2014, featuring artists Rut Santamaria llorente, Anabel Alvarez, and Guitarist Michael Arrighi CD title ‘Flamenco del Mar’, mastered in Mark Davies studios by Mark Davies, NSW.
+Experimenting with composition, Tamayo wrote her first film soundtrack in 1988 titled ‘RONDO’ featuring Diane Dixon on vocals and mastered it in SAE studios, Adelaide.
+Her first CD was eventually published and mastered in 2014, featuring artists Rut Santamaria llorente, Anabel Alvarez, and Guitarist Michael Arrighi CD title ‘Flamenco del Mar’, mastered in Mark Davies studios by Mark Davies, NSW.

-Lately, she has been editing for dance shows including co-composing her own soundtracks for theatre.
-She does this by using digital software and working alongside SOUNDMODA founder and award winning music editor Aaron Lee, to design full scale dance productions like, award nominated and winning EMERALD (2019 – 2021; and her new collaboration with Victor Zarallo, a reimagining of BOLERO (2022 – 2023).
+As a qualified sound engineer, Tamayo has been editing for dance shows including co-composing her own soundtracks for theatre.
+She does this by using digital software and often collaborates with SOUNDMODA founder and award winning music editor Aaron Lee, to design full scale dance productions like, award nominated and winning EMERALD (2019 – 2021; and her new collaboration with Victor Zarallo, a reimagining of BOLERO (2022 – 2023).

 Image: CD insert Flamenco del Mar produced by Marina Tamayo, 2014.